-We’re riding!
-Thanks to the Safe-to-Race Toolkit and the best practices developed by the Task Force, High Point Raceway has received the green light to host a recreational Ride Day this Saturday from 12 noon to 5 PM.
+High Point Raceway will host a recreational Ride Day on Saturday, April 16 from 12 noon to 5 PM.
 The Ride Day will consist of an unprecedented 5 courses available to riders depending upon their bike size and age.
-Admission and registration processes will follow strict social distancing and hygiene guidelines, as recommended by this Centers for Disease Control and Prevention (CDC).

 - We will have 5 different riding areas available, depending on your bike size and age:

 - High Point National Motocross Track – open to big bikes and minis (65-150cc)

 - 3-mile GNCC Loop – open to big bikes and minis

 - 2-mile Mountain Bike Course – open to all mountain bikes, not just eMTB

 - Micro Track – open to 50cc bikes

 - Stacyc Course – open to all small bicycles

 - Track access for all riding areas will be from 12 noon to 5 pm